Upcoming Events › Exhibitions

 Events Search and Views Navigation

-Stories from Wonnarua Country is a series of artworks made by students from nine local schools who have been exploring what it means to be living on Wonnarua Country today.
+Stories from Wonnarua Country is a series of artworks made by students from seven local schools who have been exploring what it means to be living on Wonnarua Country today.

 The artists have been led by their student colleagues who are the leaders of their school -based Junior Aboriginal Education Consultative Group.